Authentication-Advocate/genai-child-safety/README.md

 This guide is intended for "normal people"; not companies, celebrities, or governments.
 If you believe any of:
 * A bad actor may specifically target YOU or your family, as opposed to being a target of opportunity / victim of chance
-* A credible threat of a bad actor physically accessing a person or device
+* A bad actor may physically approach you, your family, or your posessions

 Then you are beyond the security considerations of this guide and should seek additional guidance from cybersecurity professionals.

+The vast majority of cybercrime occurs remotely.

 ## Risks
 ### Impersonation of a family member